Map is copyrighted by and is courtesy of unlostify.com. It is available for purchase online -- my route is marked in blue.

 In reality, it could have been much worse.
 The sound of the Whip-poor-will holds some value of nostalgia for me.
 I spent a number of summers at my dad's family camp outside of Sudbury and these birds were common there at that time.
 The sound of the whip-poor-will always reminds me of those awesome times as a kid.
 Tired as I was, I'd rather hear that than the night-time chorus of honking horns that I experienced in nearly two decades of living in sprawling Asian cities.

-Sites 450 and 451 at the eastern end on the lake are the prime sites.
-They are on a nice beach and the tent pads/fire ring are nestled in a lovely canopy of pine.
+Sites 450 and 451 at the eastern end on the lake are the beach sites.
+Some argue that they are the best sites on the lake, but I tend to prefer sites that have a deep rocky entry -- better for swimming.
+They are on a nice beach though, and the tent pads/fire ring are nestled in a lovely canopy of pine.
 450 was occupied by a family with two young children and they looked liked they were having a blast.
 I love seeing young children out exploring the backcountry with their parents.
 Hopefully, we can get some of the next generation away from their Playstations and phones and out in the wilderness.
-Without an appreciation for the wilderness who will be left to protect it once us old geezers are gone?
+Without an appreciation for the wilderness who will be left to protect it once the old geezers are gone?
 Site 451 was empty though it was booked.
 I stopped in to have a quick poke around (below).
 It was a nice site though the beach on 450 looked much nicer.
 Tucked in the forest, it was also a bit buggy.

 On the way to the beach sites I passed site 452 on the south end of the lake as the two young fellows in their 20s who were staying there were loading up their canoes.
 Greeting them, they told me they were heading for the portage into Vixen and were doing a northern route from the southern ponds to Long Lake.
 They were having a good time.